dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 Although starting at a weak power level—barely street level—these pawns compensate with an incredible innate potential for growth.
 As living entities, given sufficient time, with each battle, practice session, and experience gained, they manifest increasingly fantastical abilities tailored to their respective roles.
 For example, an end-game Support pawn could resurrect the dead, instantly heal fatal wounds, buff teammates, debuff enemies, dispel curses, cast curses, and much more.
 In terms of potential alone, your Three Musketeers stand unparalleled in their respective fields.
 Sustenance and fatigue are of no consequence to your pawns.
 If vanquished, they only require a 24-hour period before reappearing in your general vicinity.
 Devoted solely to you, their loyalty is unwavering, impervious to any influence, even your own.
 In the event of your demise, the pawns will have a window of 72 hours to bring about your revival; failure to do so will result in their death as well.
 *Expy*
 Required:Template Cosplay

 Instead of just you having a template, each and everyone of your Musketeers have one template slot too.
 Besides just gaining the powers, skills and items of the template, they can also gain the appearance, memories and personality to varying levels, if you allow it.
 They may only have one slot but you're able to swap their template with a new one and they do not lose synchronization with it—not only that but it will be at the same progress if you swap them back.
 These templates do not erase their initial abilities as pawns and runs parallel to their growth from that.
 Their slots and templates do not count towards your ability to gift others a single template every 24 hours, doing this as well will effectively allow them to have two templates active at once.

+UPGRADE
+**Three For One**
+Cost: 10 SP
+Required:The Three Musketeers
+"Individually mighty, collectively indomitable."

+The concept of unity has become an intrinsic part of the core connection binding you four entities under the mantle of pawns and master.
+Collaboration among your three musketeers yields substantial benefits based on the undertaken activity.
+For example, when the trio coordinates offensively to bring down an enemy, they experience a 50% buff to all their combat capabilities and abilities.
+Similarly, when they unite in defense of a target, their defensive abilities receive a 50% boost.
+Essentially, the assembly of the three musketeers always ensures a consistent advantage and buffs across the aspects they represent—DPS, tank, and support—depending on the circumstances they encounter.
+This wouldn't negatively affect their capabilities in any way should they act alone.
+The concept of unity has also extended to their master.
+Now, the only way to inflict harm of any nature on you, is for all three musketeers to be vanquished.

 **Copy-Fusion-Evolve**
 Cost: 25 SP